alexmanuele/pagel2graph/README.md

 ```
 ##### Usage
 Once your data is configured properly, usage is simple.
-Open a terminal with your conda environment activated and type:
+Open a terminal and activate your conda environment:

+`
+conda activate pagel2graph
+`
+Then, type this command into your terminal from the root directory of the codebase:

 `python interactive_app.py`

 This will launch the Dash server.
-Then, simply open your favorite web browser and navigate to http://localhost:8050/ .
+Next, simply open your favorite web browser and navigate to http://localhost:8050/ .